WebOfTrust/WOT-terms/README.md

 # Meetings

+We have technical meetings twice a week on Monday and Thursdays.

-We meet every other Thursday at 10 am EDT (or EST).
-(First meeting 2022 July 28)
+The Edu Meetings held every other Thursday (First meeting was on 2022 July 28), stopped April 2023.

-The meeting agenda may be found [here](https://github.com/WebOfTrust/WOT-terms/blob/main/agenda.md).
-The zoom link is also at the top of the agenda page.
+The meeting agenda of the Technical Meeting may be found [here](https://hackmd.io/2C8ch1meS6ad3F3g2aEewg?both).
+The zoom link is also at the top of the page.

 # Related Meetings

-Our Terms and Education meeting is at the intersection Technical and Conceptual meetings.
-For KERI, CESR, OOBI and ACDC it's especially important to explain our concepts to the outside world because it's new and complex matter.

 # Technical